Chief Computer Forensics Expert and Incident Response Examiner

-I have been performing computer forensics investigations full time for twenty-five years.
-I have examined over 3,500 computers, authored hundreds of reports and conclusions, and testified at depositions and in the courtroom.
-I’ve been qualified as a computer forensics expert witness in both State and Federal courts.
+I performed computer forensics investigations full time for twenty-five years.
+And I examined over 3,500 computers and authored hundreds of reports and conclusions.
+Furthermore, I testified at depositions and in the courtroom.
+Most importantly, I qualified on numerous occasions as a computer forensics expert witness in both State and Federal courts.

-Microsoft’s Office 365 is a current hot topic and is likely in use on your network.
-Don’t forget to enable Multi-Factor Authentication (MFA) with O365 to keep your documents safe.
-I am eminently qualified to handle your most complicated and sensitive computer and email evidence cases.
+Microsoft’s Office 365 is currently a hot topic.
+It is likely in use on your network.
+So don’t forget to enable Multi-Factor Authentication (MFA) for Office 365.
+You’re taking just that one step can keep your documents safe.
+I am highly qualified to handle your most difficult and sensitive computer and email evidence cases.

 Was your client’s critical data just sent to a competitor?
-Some email programs store data in multiple locations.
-Knowing where to look can be critical.
-Deleted email is recoverable from some applications, not from others.
-Searching email and attachments can be involved and time consuming.
-Web-based email is commonly used to avoid detection in a corporate environment.
-Knowing what to look for and where to find it are critical skills.
+Understand some email programs store data in multiple locations.
+Knowing where to look is essential.
+Often deleted email is recoverable from some applications, but not from others.
+The search for email and attachments can be challenging and time consuming.
+Electronic thieves use web-based email to avoid detection in a corporate environment.
+Knowing what to look for and where to find it are critical to success.

-Explaining it all to a judge or jury is a unique skill that takes experience, knowledge, time, expertise and creativity to make it understandable.
-Something seemingly as simple as the clock on the computer and whether it was accurate or had been changed can make or break a case.
+Explaining it all to a judge or jury is a unique skill that takes experience and knowledge.
+And it also takes time, expertise and creativity to make testimony understandable.
+For example, something as simple as the clock on the computer and whether it was accurate or was changed can make or break a case.

 Courtroom testimony, investigations, data analysis, email analysis, incident response.